Semiclassical Canovaccio for Composite Operators: The canovaccio as semiclassical blueprint

 Our general strategy for the semiclassical evaluation of $\Delta_{n,q_\ell}$ consists of starting from homogeneous time-periodic classical solutions of the interacting theory on the cylinder.
 As long as the interaction strength is small, these periodic configurations can be seen as a perturbative deformation of the free field theory solution \eqref{eq_phi_cyl}, and, therefore, we can expect them to be still related, via operator-state correspondence, to a primary operator of the CFT.
 We can then semiclassically compute the corresponding energy spectrum $E_{n,q_\ell} = r \Delta_{n,q_\ell}$ and validate the approach via explicit comparison with the $\epsilon$-expansion.
 On general grounds, these solutions assume an instantonic-like form $v(t) \sim {\epsilon^{-\beta}}\,\tilde{v}(t, m)$, for some positive $\beta$, where $m$ is a parameter to be fixed via the Bohr-Sommerfeld condition in Eq.~\eqref{BS} \footnote{While this form of the solution is correct for the simple examples considered in this work, multiple parameters may appear in more involved cases.
-Nevertheless, no changes in the scaling argument are expected.}.
+Nevertheless, no changes in our scaling argument are expected.}.
 The corresponding saddle point action scales as $\epsilon^{-2 \beta}$, which is naturally the loop counting parameter of the semiclassical expansion.
 Moreover, since the action variable $I$ is quadratic in the fields, the Bohr-Sommerfeld condition can be seen as an equation determining $m=m(\epsilon^{2\beta} n)$.
-We are then led to consider the double scaling limit \be \epsilon \to 0 \,, \quad n \to \infty \,, \quad \epsilon n^{\frac{1}{2\beta}} = \text{fixed.} \ee Accordingly, the semiclassical expansion is ultimately controlled by inverse powers of $n$ where the latter should be interpreted as the number of fields entering in the definition of the operator in the free field theory limit\footnote{The underlying assumption is that, for every local operator for the free field theory obtained by setting $\kappa_i = 0 \ \forall \ i$ in $d$ dimensions, there exists a local operator of the interacting CFT in $d-\epsilon$ dimensions, which reduces to the former in the $\epsilon \to 0$ limit.}.
+We are then led to consider the double scaling limit \be \epsilon \to 0 \,, \quad n \to \infty \,, \quad \epsilon n^{\frac{1}{2\beta}} = \text{fixed.} \ee Accordingly, the semiclassical expansion is ultimately controlled by inverse powers of $n$ where, as mentioned, the latter should be interpreted as the number of fields entering in the definition of the operator in the free field theory limit.
 Consequently, the semiclassical expansion of $\Delta_{n,q_\ell}$ takes the form anticipated in Eq.~\eqref{dsl1} \be \Delta_{n,q_\ell} \sim n \sum_{i=0}^{\infty} \frac{C_i \left(\epsilon n^{\frac{1}{2\beta}},q_\ell \right)}{n^i} \,. \ee By comparing the above to Eq.~\eqref{roperto}, we deduce that the perturbative expansion of the $C_i$ coefficients reads \be C_i \sim \sum_{k=0}^\infty c_{ik} \ \left(\epsilon n^{\frac{1}{2\beta}} \right)^{k} \,. \ee Therefore, the coefficients $c_{ik}$ can be read off from the small $\epsilon n^{\frac{1}{2\beta}}$ expansion of $C_i$, providing a nontrivial test of the approach.
 Note that the above implies $\alpha_k = \frac{k}{2 \beta} + 1$.
 This relation can be traced back to having started with a perturbatively renormalizable theory where the form of the interactions is dictated by naive power-counting arguments.
 For instance, in the $\phi^4$ theory, the structure of the EOM implies $\beta=1/2$.
 The leading term $C_0$ of the semiclassical expansion is the classical energy of the periodic orbit on the cylinder and, as evident from Eq.~\eqref{comparis}, resums the leading powers of $n$ at any loop order.
 Analogously, $C_1$, which can be obtained by considering the corresponding fluctuation functional determinant, resums the subleading powers of $n$ and so on.